arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 curl https://gist.githubusercontent.com/dataslayermedia/714ec5a9601249d9ee754919dea49c7e/raw/32d21f73bd1ebb33854c2b059e94abe7767c3d7e/coral-ai-pcie-edge-tpu-raspberrypi-5-setup | sh
 ```

--- yes it was the issue, wrote a comment about it on the gist
+- Yes it was the issue, wrote a comment about it on the gist
 [comment](https://gist.github.com/dataslayermedia/714ec5a9601249d9ee754919dea49c7e?permalink_comment_id=4860232#gistcomment-4860232)

 What to do instead?

-here, I followed Jeff geerling down to the t. please refer to his tutorial for more information.
+Here, I followed Jeff Geerling down to the T. Please refer to his tutorial for more information.

+In the meantime the Script got updated and it is now recommended again.
+{: .notice}

 ```zsh
 # Back up the current dtb